 However, this is only partially true.

-Of course, your goal is something meaningful to you and something you want to pursue, but that alone does not mean your mindset is 100% in line with it.
+Of course, your goal is something meaningful to you and something you want to pursue, but this alone does not mean your mindset is 100% in line with it.

 Here’s an example that will hopefully make this a bit easier to understand.

-Say, my goal is to make this website an awesome place where anyone can find tips, resources, and inspiration about living a happy and content life and help as many people as possible to have a life they’ll truly be happy about. (which is my real goal, by the way! 😉 )
+Say, my goal is to make this website an awesome place where anyone can find tips, resources, and inspiration about living a content life with the help of a bullet journal or planner, so as many people as possible can have a life they’ll truly be happy about. (which is my real goal, by the way! 😉 )